Skip to main content

 The 756-piece Lego flower bouquet comes with 15 stems with plastic blooms like daisies, California poppies, and lavender.

-Putting together the Lego flower bouquet is a blast.
+Putting together the LEGO flower bouquet is a blast.
 While I do enjoy arranging freshly cut flowers from time to time, it certainly isn’t as fun as putting together this set.
-Admittedly, Legos weren’t my favorite activity growing up, so this was my first experience building a Lego set.
+Admittedly, LEGOs weren’t my favorite activity growing up, so this was my first experience building a LEGO set.

-With a podcast on in the background, I spent an afternoon putting it together and found the whole experience delightful.
+With a podcast in the background, I spent an afternoon putting it together and found the whole experience delightful.
 Having an activity that didn’t involve any screen time was peaceful.
-Even if I made a mistake or mixed up pieces, they were easy to solve and a great way to unwind.
+Even if I made a mistake or mixed up pieces, they were easy to reqork and a great way to unwind.

 Clear instructions make building a breeze